nicobrinkkemper/gabr.sh/README.md

 If `GABR_ENV` is not `dev`, `debug` or `prod`, `gabr` will opt-out of this behavior.

 ### Trap
-Gabr defines one trap to unsure that a function really fails on errors. (`trap '(exit $?); return $?'
-ERR SIGINT`) This makes failing early on errors 100% consistent in tests.
+Gabr defines one trap to unsure that a function really fails early on errors. (`trap '(exit $?); return $?'
+ERR SIGINT`) This makes failing early on errors consistent.
+It also allows to exit any process with `ctrl+c`

 If `GABR_ENV` is not `dev`, `debug` or `prod`, `gabr` will opt-out of this behavior.